 Use these ranges as a starting point:

-For each room, divide the budget mentally into three buckets: things to buy new, things to make or modify yourself, and changes that cost nothing (rearranging, decluttering, cleaning thoroughly).
+For each room, divide the budget into three buckets: things to buy new, things to make or modify yourself, and changes that cost nothing (rearranging, decluttering, deep cleaning).
 Always start with the free bucket.
 You will often find that buying less is the right call once you see what the free changes achieve.

 Living Room Ideas That Make a Big Visual Difference for Less

-The living room is where most people spend the most time, which means it also has the most to gain from a refresh.
-The good news is that it responds very well to low-cost changes.
+The living room is where you likely spend the most waking hours at home, which means it has the most to gain from a refresh — and it responds well to low-cost changes.

-The four moves with the highest visual return are: adding soft furnishings in a new color palette, using a mirror to open up the space, updating the lighting, and rearranging the furniture.
-None of these requires tools, contractors, or large purchases.
+Four moves deliver the highest visual return: adding soft furnishings in a new color palette, using a mirror to open up the space, updating the lighting, and rearranging the furniture.
+None of these require tools, contractors, or large purchases.

 Affordable Soft Furnishing Swaps That Change the Whole Mood

-Cushion covers are one of the most underrated changes in home decorating.
+Cushion covers are one of the most underrated upgrades in home decorating.
 Swap out old covers for ones in a new color or texture and the entire room shifts tone.

 Cushion covers typically cost $5 to $15 each.
 A throw blanket runs $15 to $40.
 An entry-level area rug — which anchors the seating area and adds warmth — starts around $30 and goes up to $80 for a decent size.
-For the best prices, check thrift stores, end-of-season clearance sections, and online marketplaces before buying new.
+Check thrift stores, end-of-season clearance sections, and online marketplaces before buying new.

-Choose colors that you will not tire of quickly.
-Warm neutrals (terracotta, warm cream, dusty sage) tend to hold up better over time than trend-driven colors that feel dated within a year.
+Choose colors you will not tire of quickly.
+Warm neutrals (terracotta, warm cream, dusty sage) hold up over time better than trend-driven choices that feel dated within a year.

 Using Mirrors and Lighting to Make Any Room Feel Larger

-A large mirror on the wall does two things simultaneously: it makes the room appear bigger, and it bounces light around the space.
-This is not a decorating trick — it is basic physics, and it works every time.
+A large mirror on the wall does two things at once: it makes the room appear bigger, and it bounces light around the space.
+This is physics, not a trick — and it works every time.

 Then look at your lighting.
 A single harsh overhead bulb kills the atmosphere of any room.
-Swap it for a warm-toned LED (2700K to 3000K color temperature) and the difference is immediate.
+Swap it for a warm-toned LED (2700K to 3000K) and the difference is immediate.
 Bulbs cost under $10 and take thirty seconds to change.
-Add a floor lamp or table lamp to create layered light, and the room feels like a completely different space after dark.
+Add a floor lamp or table lamp for layered light, and the room feels like a different space after dark.

-After the change: Warm, layered light from two sources.
-The room feels relaxed, intentional, and noticeably larger.
+After: Warm, layered light from two sources.
+The room feels relaxed and noticeably larger.

 The Free Fix: Rearranging Furniture for Better Flow

-Many living rooms feel awkward because the furniture layout is fighting the space rather than working with it.
+Many living rooms feel awkward because the furniture layout fights the space instead of working with it.

-The most common problem is pushing every piece of furniture against the walls.
-It feels logical, but it actually makes rooms feel less connected and harder to move through.
-Pull your sofa and chairs slightly inward and arrange them around a central focal point, whether that is a television, a fireplace, or a window with a good view.
-Keep walkways clear — at least 36 inches of walking space between furniture pieces.
-This one change costs nothing and regularly surprises people with how much more spacious their room feels.
+The most common mistake is pushing every piece against the walls.
+It feels logical, but it makes rooms feel disconnected and harder to move through.
+Pull your sofa and chairs slightly inward and arrange them around a focal point — a television, a fireplace, or a window with a good view.
+Keep walkways clear: at least 36 inches between furniture pieces.
+This costs nothing and regularly surprises people with how much larger their room feels.

 Bedroom Upgrades That Improve Both Look and Sleep Quality

 The bedroom is the most personal room in your home and often the most neglected when budgets are tight.
-But because you spend roughly a third of your life in it, even small improvements here have an outsized effect on your daily mood and sleep quality.
+But you spend roughly a third of your life there, so even small improvements have a bigger impact on your daily mood and sleep than you might expect.

-Focus on two-for-one changes: upgrades that improve both how the room looks and how it functions.
+Focus on changes that improve both how the room looks and how it functions.

-How New Bedding Can Transform the Feel of a Bedroom
+How New Bedding Transforms the Feel of a Bedroom

-The bed is the visual centerpiece of any bedroom.
+The bed is the visual center of any bedroom.
 If the bedding looks tired, the whole room looks tired.

-A new duvet cover is one of the highest-impact purchases in home decorating relative to its cost.
-Duvet covers typically run $20 to $60.
+A new duvet cover gives you more visual change per dollar than almost anything else.
+Duvet covers run $20 to $60.
 A matching pillowcase pair costs $8 to $20.
 You do not need to replace the duvet itself — just the cover.

-One common myth worth addressing: thread count is not a reliable indicator of quality above 400.
-A 300-thread-count sheet set from a reputable brand will feel just as comfortable as a 600-count set at double the price.
-Spend your budget on a design you genuinely love and a fabric that suits your climate rather than chasing inflated thread count numbers.
+One myth worth clearing up: thread count is not a reliable quality indicator above 400.
+A 300-thread-count set from a reputable brand will feel as comfortable as a 600-count set at double the price.
+Spend your budget on a design you love and a fabric that suits your climate rather than chasing higher thread counts.

-If you rent, you are probably not allowed to paint.
+If you rent, you probably cannot paint.
 That does not mean your walls have to stay blank.

-Removable wall decals, washi tape geometric patterns, and hanging fabric panels can all add personality without damaging walls.
-Floating shelves mounted with adhesive strips (such as Command strips rated for the appropriate weight) create a styled display area for $10 to $25 per shelf.
+Removable wall decals, washi tape,e geometric patterns, and hanging fabric panels all add personality without damaging walls.
+Floating shelves mounted with adhesive strips (such as Command strips rated for the right weight) create a styled display area for $10 to $25 per shelf.

-If you own your home and are open to painting, consider a single accent wall rather than the whole room.
-One wall in a contrasting or deeper color (think warm terracotta, slate blue, or forest green) completely changes the mood of the room.
-A single wall typically uses less than one liter of paint, which costs $15 to $30.
-That is a significant visual change for a very small investment.
+If you own your home, consider a single accent wall rather than the whole room.
+One wall in a deeper color (warm terracotta, slate blue, forest green) completely changes the mood.
+A single wall uses less than one liter of paint, which costs $15 to $30 — a significant visual change for a small investment.

-Gallery walls are another strong option for renters and homeowners alike.
-A collection of framed prints, personal photos, and small mirrors grouped together adds warmth and tells a story.
+Gallery walls work for renters and homeowners alike.
+A collection of framed prints, personal photos, and small mirrors grouped adds warmth.
 Frames from thrift stores cost $1 to $5 each.
-Prints can be downloaded and printed at home for near nothing.
+Prints can be downloaded and printed at home for next to nothing.

 Low-Cost Decor Changes That Work in Any Kitchen

 A full kitchen renovation is one of the most expensive projects in home improvement.
-But a kitchen refresh is not.
-The difference is that a renovation replaces structure, while a refresh changes the surface — and in a kitchen, the surface is what you see every single day.
+A kitchen refresh is not.
+A renovation replaces structure; a refresh changes the surface.
+And in a kitchen, the surface is what you see every day.

 Renters and budget homeowners have more options here than most people realize.